-I was just about to run an introductory applied rationality workshop in Warsaw, Poland when I got the flu, which forced me to stay in bed for a few days.
+I was just about to run an introductory workshop around effective communication, applied rationality etc. in Warsaw, Poland when I got the flu, which forced me to stay in bed for a few days.
 A friend agreed to replace me at the event, and I wrote up the following notes for him.

 1. Eye Meditation